-Mixing Processors 2.11
+2.11 Mixing Processors

-Intel supports and validates dual processor configurations only in which both processors operate with the same FSB frequency, core frequency, number of cores, and have the same internal cache sizes.
+Intel supports and validates dual processor configurations only in which both processors operate with the same FSB frequency, core frequency, power segments, and have the same internal cache sizes.
 Mixing components operating at different internal clock frequencies is not supported and will not be validated by Intel.
 Combining processors from different power segments is also not supported.

-Processors within a system must operate at the same frequency per bits [12:8] of the CLOCK\FLEX\MAX MSR; however this does not apply to frequency transitions initiated due to thermal events, Extended HALT, Enhanced Intel SpeedStep® Technology transitions, or assertion of the FORCEPR# signal.
+Processors within a system must operate at the same frequency per bits [12:8] of the CLOCK_FLEX_MAX MSR; however this does not apply to frequency transitions initiated due to thermal events, Extended HALT, Enhanced Intel SpeedStep Technology transitions, or assertion of the FORCEPR# signal (See Chapter 6).